Welcome to Tales of Fascination

 Special pages for my published novels:

-Kingdom Come – A Fantasy Novel
+Kingdom Come – First Kingdom Fantasy Novel

-Deliver Us – A Kingdom Fantasy Novel
+Deliver Us – Third Kingdom Fantasy Novel

+I include passwords to bonus stories in my novels.
 If you’re looking for the short story Heaven, note that it’s password-protected for people who have bought On Earth, As It Is.
 The same is true for The Green-Haired Abductor.
 It is password protected for those who bought Will Be Done.

 If you’re looking for the short stories It’s a Beautiful Thing or The Magnficent Seven, note that they are password protected as well.
 The story, Bonhomie Rhapsody, a short story set during Deliver Us, is free.